How to use Growhold

 Run an agent to go deeper

-When you have a clear enough direction, an agent gets you to a finished deliverable.
-Open an agent from the agents store or your own library and start a run.
-Agents use the market intelligence, your workspace knowledge, and live web research to work through each step.
+When you have a clear enough direction, an agent takes you to a finished deliverable.
+Open an agent from the store or your own library and start a run.
+Agents draw on market intelligence, workspace knowledge, and live web research to work through each step.
 Each step produces a card.
-The full set of cards is the deliverable: a competitive analysis, a product brief, a positioning document, a content plan.
-Everything connects back to where the work started.
+The full set is the deliverable: a competitive analysis, a feature brief, a positioning document, a content plan.
+Each run builds on the context your workspace already holds.

 Run an agent to go deeper